ufukty/gohandlers/docs/reference/glossary/binding-and-tags.md

 }
 ```

-When you call `resp.Write(w)`, gohandlers serializes the response into JSON and sets the correct headers.
+When you call `resp.Write(w)`, Gohandlers serializes the response into JSON and sets the correct headers.

 Form-encoded output is also supported (with `form` tags), but most APIs use JSON.